nataliakoliou/ML-Ciphertext-Decryption-Algorithm/README.md

 ## Acknowledgments
 I would like to express my gratitude to [Interactive Maths](https://crypto.interactive-maths.com/mixed-alphabet-cipher.html) for providing valuable information and resources, that contributed to the development of my project.

+All of the books used as training & testing datasets in this project, were obtained from [Project Gutenberg](https://www.gutenberg.org/).
+Therefore, I would like to acknowledge its invaluable contribution in making these texts freely available for research and analysis.

 ## Conclusion
 This code provides a basic implementation of an ML Ciphertext Decryption Algorithm.
 Users are encouraged to modify the training/testing datasets or the feature-tuple, to observe the impact on the total performance and accuracy.